comcaptain/gae/cmd/IDEA.md

 version 0.3 expectations:
 ===

-1. --help option
-2. be able to display more kinds of data: such as table
+1. be able to display more kinds of data: such as table [ok]
+2. --help option [ok]
-3. clear command
+3. clear command [ok]
 4. select and paste
 5. command hint
+#6. shortcut for a command